oliveranza/github-explorer/README.md

 ## Contribution

-You can contribute to the GitHub Repository Viewer by opening pull requests or reporting issues.
+You can contribute to the GitHub Explorer by opening pull requests or reporting issues.
 Follow these steps to contribute:

 1. Fork the repository.
 2. Create a branch for your contribution.